SPEAK TO A MODULAR EXPERT: 1-888-836-7850

 Design and Construction

-The design and construction of a modular classroom involve a few key steps.
+The design and construction of a modular classroom involves a few key steps.

 The construction process begins with the design phase, where architects and engineers create detailed plans for the classroom modules.

-Then, these modules are fabricated in a controlled environment, such as a factory, which allows for improved quality control and quicker production timelines.
+Then, these modules are built off-site in a controlled environment, such as a factory, which allows for improved quality control and quicker production timelines.

 Once completed, such modules are shipped to the school site and assembled, usually within a few days.